 Graham Cracker Toffee (aka Graham Cracker Crack)

-Graham Cracker Toffee Bars — If you’re looking for a recipe that will disappear at holiday parties, cookie exchanges, neighborhood potlucks, or school bake sales, this graham cracker toffee is a guaranteed winner.
+Graham Cracker Toffee Bars — If you’re looking for a recipe that will disappear at holiday parties, cookie exchanges, neighborhood potlucks, or school bake sales, this graham cracker toffee is a guaranteed winner!!
+It’s EASY and everyone LOVES it!!

 Easy Graham Cracker Dessert